ARM-software/ethos-n-driver-stack/README.md

 Systems that implement Arm SMMU require a memory footprint of 3 MB to create all the page translations for the NPU memory accesses.

 For more information on memory requirements and limitations, please see the documentation for your SoC.

+### Power management limitations

+Hibernate (sometimes referred to as 'suspend to disk') is not supported.

 ## License